 1. Overall Internal Control System

-- In order to develop and operate the Internal Control Systems of the Company and the Group Companies and effectively achieve the objectives of internal control, the section of the Company in charge of internal auditing cooperates with the internal auditing organs established within the Asahi Group in conducting audits to determine whether business operations are executed properly and efficiently in accordance with annual audit plans.
+- In order to develop and operate the Internal Control Systems of the Company and the Group Companies and effectively achieve the objectives of internal control, the organization of the Company in charge of internal auditing cooperates with the internal auditing organs established within the Asahi Group in conducting audits to determine whether business operations are executed properly and efficiently in accordance with annual audit plans.

-- With respect to internal control over financial reporting, the section of the Company in charge of evaluation of internal control cooperates with the organs in charge of evaluation of internal control established within the Asahi Group and performs evaluations of the Group Companies’ internal control activities pursuant to the “Policies of Management Assessment and Reporting of Internal Controls over Financial Reporting.”
+- With respect to internal control over financial reporting, the organization of the Company in charge of evaluation of internal control cooperates with the organs in charge of evaluation of internal control established within the Asahi Group and performs evaluations of the Group Companies’ internal control activities pursuant to the “Policies of Management Assessment and Reporting of Internal Controls over Financial Reporting.”

 2. Compliance System